 Late summer figs are reason enough to put up with the long, hot summer in Louisiana.
 When it’s picking time and the juices are literally oozing from these sweet, meaty morsels, I’m there with bushel baskets in hand.
+And my recipe for Figs and Fluff is the best way I know to enjoy fresh figs.

 So, when a friend says that hardcore vegans won’t eat figs, I’m all ears.
-He says there is an insect – a wasp – inside every fig that is absorbed within the fruit.
+He says there is an insect–a wasp–inside every fig that is absorbed within the fruit.
 The fig wasp pollinates the fruit and dies inside which adds insect protein to the fruit thus making it off limits for the true vegan.
 He says he read it on the internet, and as everyone knows, anything on the web has got to be true.

 What a bunch of fluff.
 It’s this kind of fruit fanaticism that gives eating healthy and organic farming a bad name.
 But, come to find out, he’s correct.
 Without the wasps, there are no figs. According to a reliable source, most fruits and vegetables contain insects.
-Even tomatoes contain trace amounts of fruit fly eggs — it’s just the natural order of things.
+Even tomatoes contain trace amounts of fruit fly eggs–it’s just the natural order of things.

 Hey, I’ve been eating figs all my life, and I don’t plan on stopping now.
 Besides, I plan to use these figs in a dish that will take the sting right out of it.